 How retrieval process can avoid a potential transaction dispute

-If you have paid or collected payments through the internet payment portals for the products or services, you might know that the people have rights to dispute or question any transaction that is made from their card or account.
+If you have pay or collect payments through the internet payment portals for the products or services, you must know that the people have rights to dispute or question any transaction.
+Any transaction that is from their card or account.

-There is other thing that a customer can do is, asking for the proofs of transaction, this is called retrieval process.
-A retrieval process can be called as the pre-chargeback process.
-As In retrieval process the validity proof of the transaction is asked first.
+There is another thing that a customer can do is, asking for the proofs of the transaction, this is retrieval process.
+A retrieval process can also be the pre-chargeback process.
+As In retrieval process the validity proof of the transaction is present first.
 This step generally takes place on the account of verification of transaction.
-Retrieval process can be initiated by customers or by the bank.
+Retrieval process can be there by customers or by the bank.

 There are only two ways a merchant can respond to retrieval.
-One is providing the valid transaction and order details that can prove that the customer was involved during the whole process of transaction.
-This can be proved by providing the ordering date slip, the customer’s name and order delivery address.
+One is providing the valid transaction and order details that can prove that the customer was present during the whole process of the transaction.
+This can be proved by providing the ordering date slip, the customer’s name, and order delivery address.
 The date of order and delivery both if possible, and also the record of any communication placed between merchant and customer.

-The other way to respond to retrieval request is to communicate with the customer, and asking the customer about what problem they are facing regarding the product or the transaction detail.
-It is the merchant’s responsibility to be active while solving the problem of the customer issues regarding any of the problem be it transaction or be it product details.
+The other way to respond to the retrieval request is to communicate with the customer.
+And, asking the customer about what problem they are facing regarding the product or the transaction detail.
+It is the merchant’s responsibility to be active while solving the problem of the customer issues.
+It can be regarding any of the problems be it transaction or be its product details.